On a canonical polynomial for links of elliptic singularities: Elliptic singularities and the NN-elliptic sequence

 \emph{In the sequel we always assume that the minimal resolution of the elliptic singularity $(X,o)$ is also good}.
-Hence, in this article an elliptic graph $\Gamma$ will be the dual resolution graph of such a resolution.
+Hence, in this article an elliptic graph $\Gamma$ will be the dual graph of such a resolution.

-Note that since the link of $(X,o)$ is assumed to be a rational homology sphere, by a result of Yau \cite{Yauell80} the difference between the minimal and the minimal good resolution is rather small.
-More precisely, they differ only for a pathological family (see \cite[Prop 2.2]{Yauell80}) which can be discussed separately.

-The geometry of an elliptic singularity is guided by the arithmetics of the \emph{elliptic sequence} which is defined from the combinatorics of the resolution graph.
-The first version was defined by Laufer and Yau, the general definition for the non-numerically Gorenstein case can be found in \cite{Yauell79,Yauell80}.
-Recently, Nagy and N\'emethi in \cite{NNIII} have constructed another sequence highly emphasizing the possible non-integralness of the anti-canonical cycle in the general case.

-The two sequences differ only for non-numerically Gorenstein graphs and completely coincide for numerically Gorenstein ones, see eg. \cite[Example 3.4.3]{NNell}.
-More details and comparisons of the elliptic sequences can be found in \cite{Nell,Nfive, OkumaEll,NNIII,NNell}.
+Most of the properties of an elliptic singularity is guided by the \emph{elliptic sequence}.
+For Gorenstein singularities it was defined by Laufer, then a definition for any elliptic germ was given by Yau \cite{Yauell79,Yauell80}.
+Recently, Nagy and N\'emethi in \cite{NNIII} have constructed another version based on the unique minimal cycle $s_[Z_K]$.
+Note that all these versions coincide for numerically Gorenstein elliptic graphs.
+More details and comparisons of the elliptic sequences can be found in \cite{Yauell79, Yauell80,Nell,Nfive, OkumaEll,NNIII,NNell}.

-For the purpose of this article, we will only recall and discuss the properties of the second sequence given by \cite{NNIII}.
-In the sequel we will refer to it as the \emph{NN-elliptic sequence}.
+In this article, we will only recall and discuss the properties of the sequence from \cite{NNIII}, and we will refer to it as the \emph{NN-elliptic sequence}.